-Pay down debt if you have it, add to your emergency fund if it isn’t fully funded, contribute to your retirement accounts if they aren’t maxed out.
-This is common sense stuff that you already know so I don’t want to belabor it.
+Pay down debt if you have it, add to your emergency fund if it isn’t entirely funded, contribute to your retirement accounts if they aren’t maxed out.
+This is common sense stuff that you already know, so I don’t want to belabor it.

 Splurge on things like a good mattress (a third of your life and, at least, some portion of your sex life) are spent in bed.
 Or a really nice suit, one that you actually go to a tailor and get fitted for.
 Off the rack will be ruined for you for life!
 If you’re still using your ratty old Craig’s List couch, consider splurging on an upgrade.